waggle-sensor/pywaggle/waggle/plugin/README.md

 ### Complete Measurement Reference

-The example above represents the most basic usage of measurements.
-Plugins leverage the waggle protocol for preparing measurements, so more advanced functionality is available.

-For a complete reference to this, please see the [section on sensorgrams](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md#sensorgram-operations) in the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md).
+The `add_measurement` usage above only covered the typical use case.
+For a complete reference, please see the [section on sensorgrams](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md#sensorgram-operations) in the [protocol docs](https://github.com/waggle-sensor/pywaggle/tree/develop/waggle/protocol/README.md).